onionhub/TIP/Askme.md

 ```
 Send me your Slack ID or your Email in order to invite you to a channel in Slack which has been devised for reviewing the paper.
 ```
-Notice: in all of these methods, keeping out the anonymity is all on you.
+Notice: in all of these methods, remaining anonymous is all on you.